Tattletales/chip/gossipServer/README.md

 When this is the case the configuration file is ignored.

 ## Running
-Use `sbt "run gossipServer [nodeA ... nodeB]"` to compile and run the module.
+Use `sbt "gossipServer/run [nodeA ... nodeB]"` to compile and run the module.